Examples of unpaid invoice reminders depending on the situation

 If your customers are asking to pay by check, it's probably because the payment solutions you offer do not meet their needs.
 In 2015, 47% of French people said they paid by check because the recipient of the payment did not accept the payment method they would have preferred to use 5.
 The check is therefore an alternative when the bank card is not accepted and the amount of the expense is too high.

-You can now reduce or even eliminate payments by check by offering an immediate transfer solution.
-This new payment method is particularly suitable if you manage a high volume of transactions or if your average basket is important.
+You can now reduce or even eliminate payments by check by offering an Immediate Transfer solution.
+This new payment method is particularly suitable if you manage a high volume of transactions or have a large average shopping basket.

-Immediate transfer allows the payer to settle an online transaction through an account-to-account payment.
-The settlement is instantaneous.
-This new payment method is the result of the PSD2 and will be will become widespread in the years to come.
+The Immediate Transfer enables the payer to settle an online transaction by means of an account-to-account payment.
+Settlement is instantaneous.
+This new payment method is the result of DSP2 and will be will become widespread in the years to come.

-The advantages of the immediate transfer in a few words:
+The advantages of Immediate Transfer in a nutshell :

-To learn more about the immediate transfer and to visualize the customer journey, ask us for a demonstration.
+Find out more about Immediate Transfer and visualize the customer journey, ask us for a demonstration.

 Some customers prefer to use checks because the processing time required to cash them gives them a "free" payment period.
 Some even ask you to cash it at a later date to benefit from a deferred payment.

-Contrary to popular belief, immediate transfer and deferred payment are not incompatible!
-On the contrary.
-For your customers who need a delay in payment, you can generate a payment link and specify a due date for your customers to schedule their transfer.
+Contrary to popular belief, Immediate Transfer and deferred payment are not incompatible!
+Quite the contrary, in fact.
+For your customers who need a payment delay, you can generate a payment link and specify a due date for your customers to schedule their transfer

 To learn more about this option, contact our teams.